Murder of Nikita Tomar

-Nikita Tomar, a 20-year-old Indian student, was shot dead by Tausif and his friend Rehman outside her college in the town of Ballabhgarh in Faridabad district, Haryana, on 26 October 2020.
-The boy who shot her wanted her to marry him and allegedly convert to Islam, which she refused to do.
-The incident was recorded on CCTV, which led to the arrest of two men, both of whom were fellow students.
+Nikita Tomar, a 20-year-old Indian student, was shot dead by Tausif, a Muslim young man (accompanied by his friend Rehman), outside her college in the town of Ballabhgarh in Faridabad district, Haryana, on 26 October 2020.
+Tausif wanted her to marry him and allegedly convert to Islam, both of which she refused.
+The incident was recorded on CCTV, which led to the arrests of two men, both of whom were fellow students.
 On 23 March 2021, two men were convicted of her murder by a fast-track court and were imprisoned for life.

 Incident

 Background

 Tomar's family was originally from the state of Uttar Pradesh.
-Her family stated to press after her death that she had intended to join the Indian Army, following several members of her family who had served in the military.
+Her family told the press after her death that she had intended to join the Indian Army, following in the footsteps of several members of her family who had served in the military.
 Tomar was studying at the Rawal International School in Nangla, and later at Aggarwal College, in Haryana, where she was studying for a bachelor's degree in Commerce.
 According to Tomar's family, she met one of the men convicted for her murder, Tausif, at this school, where he was a fellow student.

 In 2018, Tomar's family filed a police complaint alleging that Tausif had abducted her from outside Aggarwal College and confined her for three days, and that they had filed a criminal complaint about this.
 According to Tomar's family, they were forced to withdraw the complaint because they allege that Tausif's family exerted political influence.
 Tomar's father later stated to press that Tausif had stalked Tomar for a little while after the incident, but had later stopped and had no contact with her in the past two years.
 The case concerning this abduction has been re-opened and is currently being investigated.